m4wh6k/ansible-tailscale-inventory/README.md

 # ansible-tailscale-inventory
-Dynamic Ansible inventory for your Tailscale hosts.
+Dependency-free dynamic Ansible inventory for your Tailscale hosts.
 Allows you to reach your Tailscale hosts easily with Ansible.
+All you need is Tailscale installed and working, python 3.8+, and a copy of `ansible_tailscale_inventory.py` from this repo.

 ## Usage
-From one of your Tailscale nodes on your network, make `ansible-tailscale-inventory.py` available as an inventory to Ansible.
+From one of your Tailscale nodes on your network, make `ansible_tailscale_inventory.py` available as an inventory to Ansible.
 This can be done as an argument to the `-i` option on Ansible commands, or by setting the `ANSIBLE_INVENTORY` environment variable's value as the path to the script.

 Note: At the time of writing, the inventory script has been tested with macOS and Linux, but not Windows.

 ## Ansible Groups
-`ansible-tailscale-inventory.py` automatically provides a few groups.
+`ansible_tailscale_inventory.py` automatically provides a few groups.
 - There are groups of hosts for each operating system (`macOS`, `linux`, etc)
 - Online hosts are found in the `online` group, offline hosts in the `offline` group